dstl/eleatics/nlp/README.md

 The *annotation* elements allow for arbitrary labels to be applied to spans of text that do not necessarily respect the token boundaries.
 For processes like phrase-chunking, which operate on existing tokenization, it is a matter of choice to record the results as nested tokens or annotations.

-The particular examples show here were generated using [Baleen](https://github.com/dstl/baleen), with OpenNLP language parser, WordNet lemmatizer and some gazetteers for named entity recognition.
-The CAS for each processed document was serialized to XMI, and the serialized CAS XSL transformed to Baleen XML format.
+The particular examples show here were generated using [Baleen](https://github.com/dstl/baleen), with OpenNLP language parser, WordNet lemmatizer, MaltParser dependency parser and some gazetteers for named entity recognition.
+The CAS for each processed document was serialized to XMI, and the serialized CAS XSL-transformed to Baleen XML format.
 Note however, that the XML format itself is independent of the Baleen/Annot8 framework, or any other NLP framework.